-Hopefully the sun will shine enough for children to stay off their phones and other electronic devices this week but as the kids are away from school, thoughts may turn to what they might be getting up to online and how to make sure they are using digital and social media safely.
+Hopefully, the sun will shine enough for children to stay off their phones and other electronic devices this week, but as the kids are away from school, thoughts may turn to what they might be getting up to online and how to make sure they are using digital and social media safely.
 Here are some tips from Air Social Digital Marketing Agency on how to help your children use their screen time wisely.

 Lay down the rules

 Remind youngsters that what they post online can sometimes be used against them, even if it has been posted innocently, so they should always think twice before hitting enter.
-Tell them never to publicly post personal information, such as people’s addresses or phone numbers and if they’re unsure then they should always air on the side of caution and seek your advice first.
+Tell them never to publicly post personal information, such as people’s addresses or phone numbers, and if they’re unsure, then they should always air on the side of caution and seek your advice first.
 A general rule to go by is that they should not share anything on social media that they wouldn’t want their teachers, future bosses or grandparents to see.

-Of course, it’s important to be aware of what your children are up to online but snooping can alienate them and damage trust so it’s equally important to respect their privacy.
-Explain to them that, as a parent, you want to make sure they are safe – they wouldn’t be allowed to go somewhere without telling you where they were going first and the same applies to the internet.
+Of course, it’s important to be aware of what your children are up to online, but snooping can alienate them and damage trust, so it’s equally important to respect their privacy.
+Explain to them that, as a parent, you want to make sure they are safe – they wouldn’t be allowed to go somewhere without telling you where they were going first, and the same applies to the internet.
 Encourage them to be honest and open about their online activities.

 Use privacy settings

-Make sure your children understand what privacy settings are and why they are important.
+Make sure your children understand what privacy settings are and why they are essential.
 Explain that passwords are there to protect them against crime, such as identity theft and that they should never share them with anyone, not even a boyfriend, girlfriend, or best friend.

 Draw up a contract